MaximBaiborodin/python-project-lvl1/README.md

 First game called "Even or not".
 Your task is to answer is number even or not.
 Type "brain-even" to start the game.
 Second game called "Calculation".
 Your task is to calculate mathematical expression.
 Type "brain-calc" to start the game.
 Third game called "Greatest common divisor".
 Your task is to find greatest common divisor for two numbers.
 Type "brain-gcd" to start the game.
 Forth game called "Progression".
 Your task is to find missing number in progression.
-Type "brain-progress" to start the game.
+Type "brain-progression" to start the game.
 Fifth game called "Prime".
 Your task is to answer is number prime or not.
 Type "brain-prime" to start the game.
  To win just give 3 correct answers in a row).